Dendim0n/DynaMon/README.md

 ###How to use:

+In main app:

          let a = ModuleService.sharedInstance.getObject(name: "demo") as!
 UIViewController a.view.backgroundColor = .white
          present(a, animated: true, completion: nil)

-For more details, please check the source code.
+*For more details, please check the source code.*